The Nest

 1. The Roof

-2. The Facade
+2. The Façade

-If you purchase a brownstone, note that it’s a porous material that can cause erosion and decay due to environmental factors like moisture.
+If you purchase a brownstone, note that it’s a porous material that can cause erosion and decay due to environmental factors such as moisture.
 If these happen, you must renovate the façade to ensure its structural integrity and appearance.
 According to Business Insider, a complete façade replacement can start at $70,000 and go up to six figures for a three or four-story townhouse.

 How Do You Know the Value of Your Townhouse?